prestonharberts/bib/README.md

 To use, put bibr in the same directory as bib and the Bible folder, ideally in your PATH (see [Setup](#setup)).

-Use the option `-n` to hide context verses in bib and `-N` to hide all context for all verses if you select multiple in one line.
+Use the options `-n` to hide context verses in bib and `-N` to hide all context for all verses if you select multiple in one line.
 There is also the option `-v` to enable verbose mode which will show the bib command it executes.

 > Someday in the future, bibr will be a feature of bib and be run with `bib -r`.